scouserantro/idiomatic.html/README.md

   - Do not add blank lines without a reason
   - Lines are no longer than 80 characters
   - Use a new line for every block, list, or table element, and indent every such child element
+  - Lines are no longer than 80 characters
+  - Use a new line for every block, list, or table element, and indent every such child element

   ```html
   <!-- Bad  -->